roboseb/js-final-project/README.md

 -option for expanded UI in clicker
 -dark mode
 -add random extra drops from marker nodes
--have consuming items remove one of that item
--add planet transition animation
+DONE-have consuming items remove one of that item DONE-add planet transition animation
--add new planet rules/ markers
+DONE-add new planet rules/ markers
 -more consistent signing in without 403s
+DONE-reset test values
+-adjust balancing
+-better animation for moving from hotitems to inventory DONE-fix three digit overflow for inventory
+DONE-have start button be whole planet
+DONE-planet hatching animation